zhehuazhou/zhehuazhou.github.io/_pages/about.md

 Available Positions:
 ======
 <b>Seeking exceptional Ph.D., Master's, and Research Assistant (RA) candidates passionate about robotics research.</b> We are looking for highly motivated students with strong academic backgrounds and a drive to tackle cutting-edge challenges in robotics.
 Competitive funding/support is available for outstanding applicants.
-Feel free to reach me at zhzhou@um.edu.mo
+Feel free to reach me at <u>zhzhou@um.edu.mo</u>!

 News
 ======
+* <b>08/2025:</b> I joined the Department of Electromechanical Engineering at <b>University of Macau</b> as an <b>Assistant Professor</b>.
+* <b>03/2025:</b> Our paper "<i>VLATest: Testing and Evaluating Vision-Language-Action Models for Robotic Manipulation</i>" was presented at <b>ACM FSE 2025</b>!
 * <b>01/2025:</b> Our paper "<i>Multilingual Blending: LLM Safety Alignment Evaluation with Language Mixture</i>" was accpeted by <b>NAACL 2025</b>!
 * <b>11/2024:</b> Our paper "<i>GenSafe: A Generalizable Safety Enhancer for Safe Reinforcement Learning Algorithms Based on Reduced Order Markov Decision Process Model</i>" was published on <b>IEEE Transactions on Neural Networks and Learning Systems</b>!
 * <b>06/2024:</b> We gave a tutorial on "<i>Quality Assurance for Autonomous Driving Systems: A Software Engineering Perspective</i>" at <b>Autoware Tutorial, IEEE IV 2024</b>.